Recovering Damages for Internal Trauma in Ada, OK

 Pneumothorax

-Air in the pleural space is potentially fatal.
+Air in the pleural space can be life-threatening.

 Hemothorax